Business Insight

 • Security measures are not one-size-fits-all – Your "go-to" state depends on the type, sensitivity and volume of data you are handling, what might go wrong, your size, resources, and business activities – and is heavily informed by your current and desired maturity and capabilities.

 • Keep up to date with regulatory expectations and meet them – Expect further guidance from the OAIC, but also keep across industry engagement from other bodies.
 Practical insights can be found in the OAIC's regular notifiable data breach reports, and APRA insights on common cyber control weaknesses, not to mention the extensive resources available from cyber.gov.au.
-Read more about regulator expectations in our recent article Redefining cyber readiness – Three ways to outpace Australia's new cyber laws.
+Read more about regulator expectations in our recent article Three ways to outpace Australia's new cyber laws - part of our series on Redefining Cyber Readiness.

 • Get your governance right – The Australian Institute of Company Directors, the Cyber Security Cooperative Research Centre and Ashurst published world-first guidance on Governing Through a Cyber Crisis - Cyber Incident Response and Recovery for Australian Directors, which includes important guidance on organisational measures required for a cyber-resilient organisation (including helpful "red flags" to look out for).